jordansmazza/Flight-Delays/readme.md

 The weakest correlations were the relationships between security delays and all other delay causes.
 I would imagine this is because security delays are rare and happen significantly less than all other delays.

 While I find the PairGrid plot easier to understand upon first glance for the average person, I included the heatmap in the presentation because it is more compact and fits better on the slides.

+### Multivariate Findings
+I have three multivariate visualizations for this project:
+- Two clustered Bar chart showing the relationship between location, time of year, and weather delays (one for hot climates and one for cold climates).
+- A scatterplot showing the relationship between late aircraft delays, carrier delays, weather delays, and NAS delays.

+I only wanted to include one the of clustered bar charts in the presentation for simplicities sake, especially since there is no significant interaction with these three variables.
+I decided to include with the cold climate clustered bar chart because that was the comparison I initially was curious about from the beginning of the project.
+I also included my last plot in the presentation.
+While this plot does not show a large interaction between these four variables, a small relationship can be seen between the four variables.
+I also found it interesting that when there were unusually high amounts of one delay, the odds of there being high amounts of the other delays also increased.
+This is best portrayed through the point in the upper right-hand corner of the graph.